 Air Quality Issues

-An unfortunate new record occurred in April 2017, the Mauna Loa Observatory recorded its first-ever carbon dioxide reading in excess of 410 parts per million.
-Carbon dioxide hasn’t reached that height in millions of years.
+In April 2017, the Mauna Loa Observatory recorded its first-ever carbon dioxide reading in excess of 410 parts per million.
+Carbon dioxide hadn’t reached that height in millions of years.
 It’s a new atmosphere that humanity will have to contend with, one that’s trapping more heat and causing the climate to change at a quickening rate.
 All the more reason for everyone to work to reduce the release of carbon dioxide.
 Work to implement the Paris Accords, Work for the conversion to renewable energy.

 Occurances affecting Water Quality